Geraldine Page: Personal life

 Page was married to violinist Alexander Schneider from 1954 to 1957.
 On September 8, 1963, she married actor Rip Torn, who was six years her junior, in Pinal, Arizona.
 They had played opposite each other in Sweet Bird of Youth on Broadway and in the 1962 film.
-They had three children: a daughter, actress Angelica Page, and twin sons, Anthony "Tony" and Jonathan "Jon" Torn.
+They had three children: a daughter, actress Angelica Page, and twin sons, actor Anthony "Tony" and Jonathan "Jon" Torn.

 Beginning in the early 1980s, Page and Torn lived separately after he began an affair with actress Amy Wright; Torn had first met Wright in 1976 and began the affair shortly after.
 Page was aware of Torn and Wright's relationship, and had appeared onstage opposite Wright in the 1977 Off-Broadway production of The Stronger, under Torn's direction.
 In 1983, Torn fathered a child with Wright.
 After the birth of the child, Page was questioned about her marriage by columnist Cindy Adams, to which she responded: "Of course Rip and I are still married.
 We've been married for years.
 We're staying married.
 What's the big fuss?"
 In spite of their separation, Page and Torn remained married until her death; her daughter described their relationship as still "close" up until Page died in 1987.

 Page considered herself a gourmand, once joking: "'Greedy Gut' is my middle name...Rip is wonderful.
 He does the cooking, and I do the eating.
 I love everything but eggplant."